Oligohydramnios (Low Amniotic Fluid)

 Causes of Oligohydramnios

-Rupture of the amniotic sac is the most common cause of oligohydramnios, since membrane rupture can cause fluid leakage.
-Because amniotic fluid is primarily fetal urine in the latter half of pregnancy, the absence or decrease of urine production or a blockage in the fetal urinary tract also can lead to oligohydramnios.
+The most common cause of oligohydramnios is rupture of the amniotic sac, since membrane rupture causes fluid leakage.
+Because amniotic fluid is primarily fetal urine in the latter half of pregnancy, the absence or decrease of urine production can also cause oligohydramnios.
+This can occur if the placenta is not supplying adequate perfusion and nourishment to the baby, also known as placental insufficiency.
 Oligohydramnios can be chronic and occur over a period of time, or it can be acute, and happen very quickly.
 Both forms of the condition can occur in the presence of fetal hypoxia.
-Frequent causes of oligohydramnios are detailed below:
+Common causes of oligohydramnios are:

 Maternal causes of oligohydramnios are associated with uteroplacental insufficiency: